 We offer fast access to X-ray examinations with reports from expert Radiologists within 3 working days.
 An X-ray is a quick and painless diagnostic test to take pictures of the inside of your body.

-What is an X-ray?
+What is an X-ray scan?

-The test exposes your body to a small dose of radiation (X-rays) to take images of bones, blood vessels, heart or lungs.
+The test exposes your body to a small dose of radiation to take images of bones, blood vessels, heart or lungs.